New Mexico Southwest Trees

 Loves Full Sun – USDA Zones: 4-10

-This Las Cruces tree is a desirable ornamental with attractive, umbrella-like crown.
-Lustrous green leaves turn a brilliant orange crimson in fall.
-Very drought tolerant, deciduous and extremely handsome tree.
+This tree in New Mexico is an ornamental tree with an attractive, umbrella-like crown.
+Bright lustrous green leaves turn brilliant orange, and crimson in fall.
+Very drought-tolerant, deciduous, and extremely handsome tree.
 About 30-40 ft. tall and wide.
 Does well in the desert heat.
+Learn more about Chinese Pistache Trees.

 Scientific Name: Washingtonia robusta